containernetworking/cni/SPEC.md

 - `search` (list of strings): list of priority ordered search domains for short hostname lookups.
 Will be preferred over `domain` by most resolvers.
 - `options` (list of strings): list of options that can be passed to the resolver.
   See [CNI Plugin Result](#result) section for more information.

 ## Well-known Error Codes

+Error codes 1-99 must not be used other than as specified here.

 - `1` - Incompatible CNI version
 - `2` - Unsupported field in network configuration.
 The error message must contain the key and value of the unsupported field.